oliverroer/encryptonize-samples/kotlin/README.md

 ## Building and Running

-To run the app, you need to drop your own `google-services.json` into the `/app` folder.
+To run the app, you need to drop your own `google-services.json` into the `app` folder.
 For setting up a Firestore collection, please see https://firebase.google.com/docs/firestore/quickstart.

 Additionally, you need to configure your own ApiToken in MainActivity.kt.